-Click here for more on the changes, and other areas investigated in the Future of NABERS Energy project.
+Find out more about the Future of NABERS Energy project.
 The consultation period is closed, but the paper and a webinar provide background information on the changes.

-If you’d like to get in touch with NABERS about these changes, please contact us at nabers [at] environment.nsw.gov.au
+If you’d like to get in touch with NABERS about these changes, please contact us at firstname.lastname@example.org

 As part of the consultation, NABERS hosted a Webinar on Tuesday 26 May 2020 to present the information in the consultation paper and held a Q&A session.
 You can watch a recording of the webinar below.